metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `policy` (String) Policy is the CPU feature attribute which can have the following attributes: force    - The virtual CPU will claim the feature is supported regardless of it being supported by host CPU. require  - Guest creation will fail unless the feature is supported by the host CPU or the hypervisor is able to emulate it. optional - The feature will be supported by virtual CPU if and only if it is supported by host CPU. disable  - The feature will not be supported by virtual CPU. forbid   - Guest creation will fail if the feature is supported by host CPU.
-Defaults to require
+- `policy` (String) Policy is the CPU feature attribute which can have the following attributes:force    - The virtual CPU will claim the feature is supported regardless of it being supported by host CPU.require  - Guest creation will fail unless the feature is supported by the host CPU or the hypervisor is able to emulate it.optional - The feature will be supported by virtual CPU if and only if it is supported by host CPU.disable  - The feature will not be supported by virtual CPU.forbid   - Guest creation will fail if the feature is supported by host CPU.Defaults to require

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--cpu--numa"></a>